-The Prometheus MCP Server provides access to Prometheus metrics and queries through standardized Model Context Protocol (MCP) interfaces, enabling AI assistants to execute PromQL queries and analyze metrics data.
-It acts as a bridge between your Prometheus monitoring system and AI tools.
+Prometheus MCP Server provides access to your Prometheus metrics and queries through standardized Model Context Protocol (MCP) interfaces, enabling AI assistants to execute PromQL queries and analyze metrics data.
+This server acts as a bridge between your Prometheus instances and AI tools, making your monitoring data accessible for analysis.

 {